Kamal Ahmed (singer): Career

 Prior to beginning his career in the Bangladesh Civil Service (BCS), Ahmed opted for the information cadre as his first choice, although he could have joined the administrative cadre.
 He joined Bangladesh Betar in 1991.
-To date, he has worked over 26 years in Bangladesh Betar and 3 years in Bangladesh Television.
-Having a master's degree from Dhaka University and professional training in mass communication, mass communication research, networking and programme development for electronic mass media, he is the current Deputy Director General (Program) of Bangladesh Betar.
+He had worked over 30 years in Bangladesh Betar and 3 years in Bangladesh Television.
+Having a master's degree from Dhaka University and professional training in mass communication, mass communication research, networking and programme development for electronic mass media, he was the Deputy Director General (Program) of Bangladesh Betar.
+Besides, Artist Kamal Ahmed is the Literary and Cultural Secretary of Dr. Muhammad Shahidullah Hall Alumni Association.

-Many of Ahmed's albums are based on Tagore songs, and besides performing on stage regularly on Bangladesh Betar and Bangladesh Television, and different other satellite TV channels in the country, he has performed Tagore songs in India, and Sri Lanka.
+Many of Ahmed's albums are based on Tagore songs and besides performing on stage regularly on Bangladesh Betar and Bangladesh Television, and different other satellite TV channels in the country, he has performed Tagore songs in India, and Sri Lanka.

-Ahmed performed Tagore Songs in India, Sri Lanka & Canada.
-He also performed at the Indira Gandhi Cultural Centre Solo Program& the National Museum Solo Program and the Rajshahi Betar Shilpee Shangstha Solo Program.
+Ahmed performed Tagore songs in India, Sri Lanka and Canada.
+He also performed at the Indira Gandhi Cultural Centre Solo Program and the National Museum Solo Program and the Rajshahi Betar Shilpee Shangstha Solo Program.